 Note the FAFSA Code for Boston Conservatory at Berklee: 002126

 The FAFSA code for Boston Conservatory at Berklee is 002126.
 It will appear on the FAFSA as Berklee College of Music.

 If I am awarded financial aid and scholarships, how will I be notified?

-Also on the acceptance letter will be a link to Net Partner, our online financial aid system.
-Net Partner allows students to view their financial aid award package.
+Students will be able to view their financial aid package on Net Partner.
 Students may accept, decline, or reduce their financial aid on Net Partner.
-They may also download forms, check the status of their loans, and receive valuable financial aid information.
+They may also see a list of required documents, download forms, check the status of their loans, and receive valuable financial aid information.

 What do I need to do after I have received my financial aid information?